-This program is an in-depth exploration of the process of European integration.
-The students will have the opportunity to learn about the history, institutions, and policies of the European Union (EU).
+This program is an in-depth exploration of the process of European integration and European business methods.
+The students will have the opportunity to learn about the history, institutions, and policies and business practices of the European Union (EU).
 They will also explore contemporary issues such as the eastward expansion of the EU and the question of European identity.
-In this intensive course, the students will be immersed in the subject matter through readings, lectures, independent research, and class discussions.
-During the study tour part of the program, the students will have the opportunity to visit a number of the institutions they will study during the course work part of the program held in Maastricht.
+Students will be immersed in the subject matter through readings, lectures, independent research, and class discussions.
+During the study tour part of the program, the students will have the opportunity to visit a number of the institutions they will study during the second half of the program held in Maastricht.
 The destinations during last year's study tour included:

 Maastricht, with a population of 125,000, provides a mix of small-town charm and urban sophistication.
 Originally situated at a shallow ford on the Maas River, Maastricht was used by the Romans as a crossing point to reach their base in Aachen, Germany.
 In medieval times Charlemagne incorporated the city into the Holy Roman Empire.
 In subsequent ages, a number of European powers fought for control of Maastricht, due to its strategic location and formidable system of fortifications (still standing in many parts of the city).
 Today the city is best known for the Maastricht Treaty, which accelerated the process of European integration.